 Key management personnel are those who have the authority and responsibility for planning, directing, and controlling the Company.
-There were no loans to key management personnel or directors, or entities over which they have control or significant influence during the year ended December 31, 2022 and 2021.
+There were no loans to key management personnel or directors, or entities over which they have control or significant influence at March 31, 2023 and December 31, 2022.